Sugo174/Telegram-Push-Bot-For-Smart-Electric-Meter/README.md

 - Messages are processed only for meters registered through a single-meter connection or an access group.
 - Packets with a zero event bitmask are ignored.
 - Stored event timestamps represent the server processing time in UTC, rather than a timestamp extracted from the meter.
+- The current release requires a SOCKS5 proxy configured through `PROXY_URL`.
+- Direct Telegram API connectivity without a proxy is planned but has not yet been tested.
+- TLS certificate verification is disabled for Telegram API connections in the current proxy configuration because it is required by the tested deployment environment.
+Use only a trusted proxy server.

 ## Media